SiFTW/MitchellLabWebsite/content/event/ICSB2022/index.md

 location: Berlin
 address:
-  street: Messe Wien Exhibition & Congress Center
+  street:
   city: Berlin
   region: Germany
   postcode:
   country: Germany
+featured: false

-summary: We have had two projects accepted for talks and two projects accepted for posters at ICSB 2022, the 21st International Conference on Systems Biology.
+summary: We have had two projects accepted for talks and two projects accepted for posters at the 21st International Conference on Systems Biology.
 abstract:
 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: '2022-10-08T09:00:00Z'
-date_end: '2022-10-12T17:00:00Z'
+date_end: '2022-10-12T17:45:00Z'
 all_day: true
 # Schedule page publish date (NOT talk date).
-publishDate: 2022-05-1T00:00:00
+publishDate: 2022-05-27T00:00:00
+image:
+  filename: featured
+  focal_point: Smart
+  preview_only: false
 ---

 We have had two abstracts accepted for talks, and two for posters at [ICSB 2022: The 21st International Conference on Systems Biology ICSB 2022](https://www.icsb2022.berlin/).

 [Eleanor](../../authors/eleanor/) will present her project titled "Flow Cytometry Combined with Systems Biology Modelling Reveals Heterogeneous 'NFkB Fingerprints' in DLBCL".
 This work is part of her project: [Therapeutic targeting of refractory relapsed diffuse large B-cell lymphoma through systems biology](../../project/rr-dlbcl/), funded by our [UKRI Future Leaders Fellowship](https://www.bsms.ac.uk/about/news/2020/10-15-bsms-researcher-receives-prestigious-fellowship.aspx).
 Her presentation will be part of Session 15: CANCER SYSTEMS BIOLOGY, and she will share her exciting interdisciplinary approach combining computational biology with Flow Cytommetry pipeline to assess NFκB with unprecedented detail in DLBCL cells.The work is part of an exciting collaboration with [Andrea and Chris Pepper](https://www.pepper.science/).
 The abstract for this work is available [here](https://easychair.org/smart-program/ICSB2022/2022-10-11.html#talk:202875).